What Is The Function Of A Glycolipid

 • Role in Immune Response: Glycolipids are involved in the presentation of lipid antigens to T cells.
 Certain glycolipids can bind to CD1 molecules on antigen-presenting cells, leading to the activation of T cells and initiation of an immune response.

 • Glycolipids and Disease: Aberrant glycolipid metabolism and expression have been implicated in various diseases, including cancer, neurodegenerative disorders, and infectious diseases.
-For example, certain tumor cells express unusual glycolipids that contribute to their ability to evade immune surveillance.
+As an example, certain tumor cells express unusual glycolipids that contribute to their ability to evade immune surveillance.

 Trends and Latest Developments